railslove/roadtrip/README.md

   This won't cache any files in the browser, but less agressive than html files.

 Additionally, `s-maxage=31536000` will be appended if no `s-maxage` directive is set.
 This tells CloudFront to cache files for 1 year.
-Don't worrky, the CloudFront cache will be invalidated in your roadtrip deployment.
+Don't worry, the CloudFront cache will be invalidated during your roadtrip deployment.

+If you change `cacheControl`, all files will be synced during your next deployment, which will update all `Cache-Control` headers.

 # 🔭 Branch Previews